John Brown (builder): Description

 Only minor variations exist in the design of the six towers, as was required for the different building sites.
-They are all 80 ft tall, with the exception of Christian Island, a 55 ft tower.
+They are all around 80 ft tall, with the exception of Christian Island, a 55 ft tower.
 The rock courses at the bottom of the towers reach some seven feet thick, and the walls at ground level are six feet thick, tapering towards two feet thickness at the top.
 Though the lighthouses are conical, their interior diameter is 10 ft 6 in throughout.

 The towers and dwellings are constructed of limestone, with a granite section near the top of the tower for extra rigidity to support the lantern rooms.
 The lanterns are made of copper alloys, glass, and cast iron.

 The towers are whitewashed and painted with red trim.
 Each was initially equipped with a Fresnel lens; they were the first Canadian lighthouses so equipped.